Living with CF

 The results were very positive.
 They showed that life has changed greatly for adults with CF over the past 20 years.
 With continued investment in healthcare, better models of care, and access to new treatments, people with CF are living longer, healthier, and more independent lives.

-However, Ireland is still behind other EU countries in fully supporting independent living for people with disabilities, including those with CF. Independent living is recognised in Article 19 of the UN Convention on the Rights of People with Disabilities, which Ireland has not yet officially approved, though the government has said it plans to do so soon.
+However, at the time of publication, Ireland was still behind other EU countries in fully supporting independent living for people with disabilities, including those with CF. Independent living is recognised in Article 19 of the UN Convention on the Rights of People with Disabilities, which Ireland was not then officially approved in Ireland.
+This was ratified in 2018.
+Ssince then, even more progress has been made and CFI will be commissioning a follow up report shortly

 Good CF care is central to making independent living possible.